PowerSystemGroup/LoadPredictionDataAndResults/README.md

 # LoadPredictionDataAndResults
-This repository is used to store the data and results of load prediction studies.
+This repository is used to store the code, dataset and other data of load prediction studies.